xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 sudo xbps-remove j4-dmenu-desktop
 ```

-Because the package _owns_ it's files, it can verify their state.
+Because the package _owns_ its files, it can verify their state.
 Let's say that
 you have modified some `j4-dmenu-desktop` files by accident.
 If you have noticed
 it, you can uninstall it and reinstall it.
 But you might have not even noticed.